 Masters at Utrecht University

-Musicology in Utrecht offers two Masters’ programs: Applied Musicology and the Research Master Musicology.
-Both are taught in English and accessible for international students.
+Musicology in Utrecht offers two Masters’ programs (in English): Applied Musicology and the Research Master Musicology.

 with Medieval and Renaissance Studies, New Media & Digital Culture, Gender Studies, Postcolonial Studies, Computational Humanities, as well as Game Research, the focus area Cultures, Citizenship and Human Rights, and the strategic theme Institutions.
 This programme aims to innovate, while at

 the same time retaining its links to the traditional musicological research fostered at the University over the past 85 years.
 This Masters’ programme is 2 years, full-time and after finishing your studies, you will have a Masters’ Degree in Arts & Culture (Research).
 For more information, like tuition fees, the study programme or an impression of this programme, look at the UU website: https://www.uu.nl/masters/en/musicology

 Through its focus on musical infrastructure, Utrecht University’s Master’s programme Applied Musicology will equip you with the specific knowledge and skills required to operate as a musicologist within the international musical industry.
 The programme utilizes reflective training in both current and innovative approaches in musicology, through which you will learn to apply academic musicological skills to the day-to-day challenges in a musical life.
 This Masters’ programme is 1 year, full-time and after finishing your studies, you will have a Masters’ Degree in Arts & Culture.
 For more information, like tuition fees, the study programme or an impression of this programme, look at the UU website: https://www.uu.nl/masters/en/applied-musicology